J. Michael Harrison

 The Bridge was selected as Philadelphia Magazine’s "Best Radio Program” in 2002, and in 2007, the Philadelphia City Paper called it the “Best On-Air Reminder That Jazz Didn’t Die in 1965.”

-The Philadelphia Clef Club of Jazz and the Performing Arts made him a Stakeholder in 2016 and recently invited him to participate on their Advisory Board.
-J. Michael also recently joined the Rosenbach Museum’s Programing Committee.
+The Philadelphia Clef Club of Jazz and the Performing Arts made him a Stakeholder in 2016, and invited him to participate on their Advisory Board.
+In October of 2022, J. Michael was hired as an Education Coordinator by the Clef Club.
+J. Michael has also recently joined the Rosenbach Museum’s Programming Committee.
 He was presented the Above & Beyond award for Outstanding Contributions to Arts & Culture by the People’s Emergency Center in 2017, that same year the Jazz Journalist Association named him a "Jazz Hero."

 Since 2008 he has taught a music journalism class at the University of the Arts and recently developed and premiered a new class, Philadelphia’s Musical Sound, as an undergraduate offering.